Can survive eating a single fish for months

 Since no fully mature squids have been observed in their native environment, the details of their breeding and reproduction process are still uncertain.
 However, they are considered gonochoric like other members of the Cephalopoda class, which means they die shortly after mating and breeding.
 Adult males likely fertilize females through direct contact after performing a display to win her approval.

-General life cycle is thought to follow the same pattern as related species, but the details are unknown.
-Baby squid are thought to be released in warmer, shallow waters and begin ranging into greater depths as they mature.
+The general life cycle is thought to follow the same pattern as related species, but the details are unknown.
+Baby squids are thought to be released in warmer, shallow waters and begin ranging into greater depths as they mature.

 Colossal Squid in Fishing and Cooking